Cactoidal/Time-Crystal/godot/README.md

 The cards are very compact, but they contain all of the information needed to make decisions.
 I'll probably revisit them again later.

 I do want to at least attempt to create 3D models of Avax-chan and Link-chan.
 If that falls through, I'll fix up the Stable Diffusion sprites and remove their backgrounds.

+With the vastly improved new speed of transactions, I also want to create an animation sequence for player actions.